Weed Wrangle(R) Indiana

 And it’s fun!
 Just ask someone who has participated in a Weed Wrangle®.
 It’s a rewarding couple of hours spent with community members to show our appreciation for our green spaces and natural areas.

-Slideshow of images from the Weed Wrangle® at Pioneer Mothers 2019
+Slideshow of images from the 2019 Weed Wrangle® events at Pioneer Mothers Memorial Forest, Tippecanoe River State Park, Lebline Woods Nature Preserve, and Sullivan County Public Library.

 The following table lists the 2019 Weed Wrangles® planned for Indiana.